i-tong/eye-gaze-tracker/README.md

 * Irene Tong
 * Maxwell Li
-* Dr. Tim Salcudean

-See also the list of [contributors](https://github.com/ubc-rcl/eye-gaze-tracker/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License